csstools/cssdb/STAGES.md

 > “This idea is not crazy.”

-A **Working Draft** [championed] by a [W3C Working Group] and requiring implementations to move forward.
-It should be considered stable and subject to little change.
-It is still subject to rejection as a standard.
+A **Working Draft** [championed] by a [W3C Working Group].
+It should be considered relatively unstable and subject to change.
+Stage 2 features are tied to a particular way of solving a problem.

 ---